Time for a European game-changing movement on infertility

 For over 10 years now, Fertility Europe has represented infertility patients - through advocacy to regulators and support for the member associations in more than 20 countries and the millions of patients they represent.

-This is the fourth Fertility Week organised by Fertility Europe.
-In 2018 we launched a five-point Call to Action.
-During European Fertility Week 2019 (held from 4-10 November 2019) we are organising an event in the European Parliament (on 5 November 2019) to promote the Call to Action to policymakers across the European Union.
-We are also currently gathering support to create an MEP interest group on fertility.
+This is the fifth Fertility Week organised by Fertility Europe.
+In 2018 we launched our five-point Call to Action.
+During European Fertility Week 2020 (held 2-8 November 2020) we are promoting the Call to Action to policymakers across the European Union and gathering support to create an MEP interest group on fertility.